MaaAssistantArknights/maa-cli/README-EN.md

 ### Configuration directory

-All configurations of `maa-cli` is located in a specific configuation directory, which can be get by `maa dir config`.
+All configurations of `maa-cli` is located in a specific configuration directory, which can be get by `maa dir config`.
 The configuration directory can be changed by environment variable `MAA_CONFIG_DIR`.
 In below examples, we will use `$MAA_CONFIG_DIR` to represent the configuration directory.

 All configuration files can be written in TOML, YAML or JSON format.
 In below examples, we will use TOML format and `.toml` as file extension.
 But you can mix these three formats as long as the file extension is correct.